 “The Neighbor Leadership Academy provides information on the various city departments.
 How they function and provide services to the neighbors.
 The Academy also teaches the tools necessary to improve your own leadership skills, and how to use them and encourage and develop leadership in others.
 This encourages stronger neighborhood leadership, and in partnership with the city, we, "Build Community"!” – Dennis Ulmer

-To be considered for the Neighbor Leadership Academy you must be:
+To be considered for the Neighbor Leadership Academy you must:

-- Be willing to commit to five consecutive Wednesdays from 6 p.m. to 8 p.m.
+- Be willing to commit to all five workshops from 6 p.m. to 8:30 p.m.

 - City Structure and Leadership Assessment

 - Ethics, Parliamentary Procedures and Effective Decision Making

 - Navigating the City's Budget and Effective Teams